Wario84/blog/_posts/2023-09-06-sma_crossover_st.md

 The range I selected for the SMA in the short run is from `5:100` and `10:300`for the long run.
 In each iteration the algorithm will select one pair of bands, fit the corresponding models, calculate benchmarks and estimate the capital at the end of the period.
+Effectively algorithm tests `27550` combinations of short and long-run bands and saves measurements of performance for latter analysis.
+The optimization of the bands was conducted in a data set that runs over 5 days in candles of 30 seconds, a data set of `94624`.

 Similar to the study by Gurrib (2016), I assume that:

-1. The frequency of data is set initially to candles of 30 seconds.
+1. The frequency of data is set to candles of 30 seconds.
 2. The effect of discounts, taxes and commissions are ignored.
 3. All orders occur immediately at market prices.
 4. Limit and stop order options are not allowed at this stage.